vip-v2a/language-salary/README.md

 ### Project Goals

-The code is written for educational purposes on online-course for web-developers [dvmn.org](https://dvmn.org/).
+The code is written for educational purposes on online-course for web-developers, [dvmn.org](https://dvmn.org/).

 ## Usage